 Flights are running on limited schedules between the US and Europe, but that doesn’t guarantee you can actually get in.
-EU countries are allowing entry to those with EU passports, and some countries are allowing essential workers and students.
-That said, unless you possess dual citizenship and have an EU passport, chances are you’re on the “no” list.
+The vast majority of European countries are only allowing entry to those with EU passports or residency permits, close family members of EU residents, and some countries are allowing essential workers and students.
+All that to say that, unless you meet very specific criteria, you’re not allowed in.

 Technically each member state of the EU is free to do as it pleases.
 Pretty much every country, however, has decided to stick to the collective agreement and not open any borders unless it’s part of a coordinated effort to do so.
 That doesn’t mean there aren’t some slight deviations, which may prove intriguing to travelers.
 These are the European countries US citizens are currently allowed to visit.

 North Macedonia is welcoming US citizens with no testing or quarantine restrictions, though airports are conducting thermal screenings for all travelers.